 The parties generally split the fees for mediation evenly.
 This avoids any question of who the mediator is working for, and any possible conflict of interest.

-While we're in pandemic mode, all mediations are held via Zoom conferencing.
-When restrictions are lifted, mediation conferences happen in an informal setting, at a location that all parties can agree on.
-If the parties prefer, I can hold mediation conferences in the offices of one of the lawyers, which is the most common.
+When an in-person conference is preferred, mediation conferences happen in an informal setting, at a location that all parties can agree on.
+We also hold hybrid conferences; where some of the parties are in-person, and some attend via Zoom.
+This is especially useful for litigants who are out of state, or working from other countries.
+When conducting in-person conferences, I can hold mediation conferences in the offices of one of the lawyers; which is the most common.
 Mediations are usually in a facility that has a conference room that can hold all parties and lawyers, and small conference rooms for small private caucus meetings with each party and their attorney.
-I have facilities available throughout the San Francisco bay area, and can arrange for facilities in outlying areas where necessary.
+I also have facilities available with multiple conference rooms in San Ramon